-Ylang Ylang (Cananga odorata), Mandarin (Citrus deliciosa), Wild Orange (Citrus sinensis), Rose (Rosa damascena), Tea Tree (Melaleuca alternifolia), Lemon (Citrus limonum), Grapefruit (Citrus paradisi), Tangerine (Citrus reticulata), Spearmint (Mentha spicata), Geranium (Pelargonium roseum) and Lavender (Lavendula angustifolia)
+Ylang Ylang (Cananga odorata), Mandarin (Citrus deliciosa), Wild Orange (Citrus sinensis), Tea Tree (Melaleuca alternifolia), Lemon (Citrus limonum), Grapefruit (Citrus paradisi), Tangerine (Citrus reticulata), Spearmint (Mentha spicata), Geranium x asperum (Pelargonium roseum) Lavender (Lavendula angustifolia), Rose Flower Absolute (Rosa centifolia), Rosewood (Aniba rosaeodora), May Chang (Litsea cubeba), Clove Stem (Eugenia caryophyllata), Osmanthus Flower Absolute (Osmanthus fragrans), Rose Otto (Rosa damascena)

 Children?
-Not suitable for children under 2 due to Ylang Ylang (risk of skin irritation).
+Use with caution on children under 2 due to Ylang Ylang (risk of skin irritation).

 Citrus Quench is a refreshing, uplifting blend that is especially nice diffused.